 On October 12, 2006, National CineMedia, Inc., or NCM, Inc., filed a registration statement with the SEC for its initial public offering.
 On February 13, 2007, NCM, Inc. completed its initial public offering of its common stock.
-In connection with the NCM Inc. public offering.
-NCM Inc. became a member and the sole manager of NCM, and the Company entered into or amended various agreements with NCM and NCM Inc. including the Third Amended and Restated Limited Liability Company Operating Agreement of NCM, by and among the founding members and NCM Inc. and an Exhibitor Services Agreement, by and between the Company and NCM.
+In connection with the NCM Inc. public offering, NCM Inc. became a member and the sole manager of NCM, and the Company entered into or amended various agreements with NCM and NCM Inc. including the Third Amended and Restated Limited Liability Company Operating Agreement of NCM, by and among the founding members and NCM Inc. and an Exhibitor Services Agreement, by and between the Company and NCM.
 Prior to the initial public offering of NCM Inc. common stock, the Company's ownership interest in NCM was approximately 25% and subsequent to the completion of the offering the Company held a 14% interest in NCM.
-In connection with NCM Inc. initial public offering and the modification of the foregoing agreements, NCM paid the Company an aggregate of \$389,003.
+Subsequent to NCM Inc.'s initial public offering, the Company will continue to account for its investment in NCM under the equity method of accounting due to its continued ability to exercise significant influence over NCM.
+The Company has substantial rights as a founding member, including the right to designate a total of two nominees to the ten-member board of directors of NCM Inc., the sole manager.
+So long as the Company owns at least 5% of NCM's membership interests, approval of at least 90% (80% if the board has less than 10 directors) will be required before NCM, Inc., may take certain actions including but not limited to mergers and acquisitions, issuance of common or preferred shares, approval of NCM's budget, incurrence of indebtedness, entering into or terminating material agreements, and modifications to its articles of incorporation or bylaws.
+Additionally, if any of the Company's director designees are not appointed to the board of directors of NCM, Inc., nominated by NCM, Inc., or elected by NCM, Inc.'s stockholders, then the Company (so long as the Company continues to own at least 5% of NCM's membership interest) will be entitled to approve certain actions of NCM including without limitation, approval of the budget, incurrence of indebtedness, consummating or amending material agreements, approving dividends, amending the NCM operating agreement, hiring or termination of the chief executive officer, chief financial officer, chief technology officer or chief marketing officer of NCM and the dissolution or liquidation of NCM.
+In connection with NCM Inc.'s initial public offering and the modification of the foregoing agreements, NCM paid the Company an aggregate of \$389,003.
 See Note 24.